-As recommendation I also use option "Scroll page" under Advanced.
+As a recommendation, I also use the option "Scroll page" under Advanced.

 Test your set up by running Compare Environments job "Production VS Development"

-If your environments are identical you should see report with zero changes.
+If your environments are identical you should see a report with zero changes.

-We will need just hooks folder from the root of the repo.
-It should be placed to the root folder of your Acquia's codebase.
+We will need just the hooks folder from the root of the repo.
+It should be placed in the root folder of your Acquia's codebase.

 Now we need to provide configuration to the script.
 It can be done in script

-Next you need to generate an API key.
+Next, you need to generate an API key.
 It will be used to authenticate at Diffy.
-You can find your keys under My Account menu.
+You can find your keys under the My Account menu.

 list($script, $site, $target_env, $source_branch, $deployed_tag, ) = $argv; // Settings.
 Please provide your own here. $api_key = '37d53e3d8e0ae4b88602e9d2b9b3bd44'; $project_id = 642; // Choose what environments to compare.

 Now you should be good to go.
-Simply commit "hooks" folder to your Acquia git repository.
+Simply commit the "hooks" folder to your Acquia git repository.

-Now whenever you push code to master branch it is deployed to Dev environment and it will be visually compared with Production (stage environment in our example).
+Now, whenever you push code to the master branch it is deployed to the Dev environment and it will be visually compared with Production (stage environment in our example).

 Also, pay attention that I've added clearing caches job during the deployment.
-If you have more complex deployment procedure like running db updates, running migrations etc. -- remember to take care of them too.
+If you have more complex deployment procedures like running DB updates, running migrations, etc. -- remember to take care of them too.

 Intentional CSS change

-In the video I also did intentional CSS change to see that it got detected -- changed size of the block titles.
+In the video, I also did an intentional CSS change to see that it got detected -- the changed size of the block titles.
 Diffy caught it right:

 Please let me know if you have any questions about this automation.
-I am more than happy to assist setting you up.
+I am more than happy to assist set you up.